davidokani/79chops/README.md

-# This project was a Capstone Project given to REACT DEVELOPER PATH GROUP 79
+# Capstone SIde Hustle Project given to REACT DEVELOPER PATH GROUP 79

 ## To Contribute to this project, follow this steps: